ON THIS PAGE: You will learn about the different types of treatments doctors use for children with brain stem glioma. Use the menu to see other pages.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
 Treatment for recurrent brain stem glioma depends on the type of tumor, such as whether it is diffuse or focal, and the type of treatment that was given for the original tumor.
 Depending on the situation, the doctor may recommend either surgery or chemotherapy.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent brain stem glioma.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 A recurrent tumor may bring up emotions such as disbelief or fear.
-You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+You and your family are encouraged to talk with your child's health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.